|

 files in other places: Open Windows Explorer, and select

-Make sure that the check-box for Include subfolders is
+Make sure that the check-box for Include hidden files is

 Deleting